tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/find-blobs-by-tags-container.md

 ms.author: akharit
 ---

-# Find Blobs by Tags
+# Find Blobs by Tags for a container

 The `Find Blobs by Tags` operation finds all blobs whose tags match a search expression in a container.